Course and Career

 Looking for information about college and career-related topics?
 Scroll down and click on one of the links below.
-If you need additional information, contact Bart Gregersen, Wheaton Academy’s College Counselor.
+If you need additional information, contact Bart Gregersen or Kermit Ellison, Wheaton Academy’s College Counselors.

 Standardized Testing Information